Bobby Goldsboro: Solo success

-Goldsboro continued performing with The Webs and Orbison until his solo career kicked off with the top 10 hit "See the Funny Little Clown".
+Goldsboro continued performing with The Webbs and Orbison until his solo career kicked off with the top 10 hit "See the Funny Little Clown".
 The single, written by Goldsboro, reached No. 9 on the U.S. national charts in early 1964.
 It sold over 1 million copies and was awarded a gold disc.
 In the next few years, he achieved a few Top 40 hits, including "Little Things", "Voodoo Woman", and "It's Too Late".
-However, his attempt at more serious songs was derailed when "Broomstick Cowboy" was banned from ABC's American Bandstand.
+However, his attempt at more serious songs was derailed when "Broomstick Cowboy", a protest song, was banned from ABC's American Bandstand.
 Although Goldsboro was not a prolific performer of soul music, "Too Many People" and "It's Too Late" were huge hits on the Northern soul scene in Great Britain and were played extensively.

 In 1968, Goldsboro released the biggest hit of his career, "Honey", a tearjerker about the death of a man's wife.
 The song, written by Bobby Russell, was recorded in one take.
 It became the largest-selling record in the world for 1968 and topped the Hot 100 for five weeks, reached number two in the UK Singles Chart in 1968 and 1975, and was a number one single in Australia.
 It also became his first country hit.

 One of Goldsboro's compositions, "With Pen in Hand", was recorded by several artists, including a Grammy-nominated pop version by Vikki Carr that reached the Hot 100's top 40 in 1969; Johnny Darrell had taken the song to No. 3 on the U.S. country chart a year earlier.
 In 1970, Della Reese included a cover on her album Black Is Beautiful.
 Goldsboro's "The Cowboy and the Lady" became a top 10 country hit as "The Cowgirl and the Dandy" for Brenda Lee in 1980; Dolly Parton covered it in 1977, and John Denver had a hit with the song in 1981.

+Goldsboro also wrote "When Your Love Has Gone."

 Goldsboro reached No. 11 on Billboards national charts with the Mac Davis-penned song "Watching Scotty Grow".
 "Summer (The First Time)", a 1973 reminiscence about a 17-year-old boy's first sexual experience (with a 31-year-old woman), was a Top 25 hit in the U.S. and reached number 9 in the UK.
 Using a repeating piano riff, 12-string guitar, and an orchestral string arrangement, the song was suggestive enough to spark some controversy.
 The follow-up "Hello Summertime" was written by Roger Cook and Roger Greenaway and hit No. 14 in the UK in September 1974.

 In his career, Goldsboro had 11 Top 40 hits on the Billboard Hot 100 and 12 on the country chart.Whitburn, Joel (2000).
 The Billboard Book of Top 40 Hits, p.267.
 ISBN 0-8230-7690-3.